MUST IPO SC

-MUST CPK Football Team, simply known as MUST CPK (鄒北記), is a Macanese professional football club which currently competes in the Liga de Elite.
+MUST IPO Sports Club (澳科精英體育會) is a Macanese professional football club which currently competes in the Liga de Elite.
+The club represents the Macau University of Science and Technology (MUST).

 History

-MUST CPK Football Team Football Team was established in 2008 by Stephen Chow, Inacio Hui and Kenneth Kwok.
+MUST IPO was established as Chao Pak Kei FC (鄒北記體育會) in 2008 by Stephen Chow, Inacio Hui and Kenneth Kwok.
 In 2009, MUST CPK played in the Junior Division (the current 4th Division), finishing second position and earned promotion to the 3rd Division.
 In 2010, MUST CPK finished third in the 3rd Division and was promoted to the 2nd Division.
 After finishing at 4th in 2011, MUST CPK won the title of the 2nd Division in 2012 and was promoted to the 1st Division, also known as the Liga de Elite.
 In their debut year, the team finished in 8th place, and in 2014, MUST CPK finished 6th place of the Liga de Elite.
 In 2015, MUST CPK finished in the top three for the first time, finishing 3rd in the league.
 In the season 2016, MUST CPK got the 5th place at the Liga de Elite and the first-runner up at the Taça de Macau.
 In 2017, MUST CPK again finished in 3rd place at the Liga de Elite and the fourth place at the Taça de Macau.

 In 2018, MUST CPK finished first runner-up of the Liga de Elite won the Taça de Macau.

 On 28 June 2019, clinched the club's first 2019 Liga de Elite title with a 4–0 victory over Ka I. As a result, MUST CPK Football Team will play in the 2020 AFC Cup.
 Due to the inabilities of North Korean clubs to obtain AFC club licenses, MUST CPK Football Team will enter the group stage directly.
 In the following 2021 and 2022 seasons, MUST CPK won the league in consecutive years, going unbeaten in both seasons.

 The club will also be participating in their first ever AFC Cup.

+In the 2023 season, the club secured its fourth league championship, qualifying for the newly restructured continental competitions.
+However, despite their domestic success and significant administrative efforts, MUST CPK failed to obtain the mandatory AFC Club License required to participate in the 2024–25 AFC Challenge League.
+The exclusion sparked significant disappointment within the squad; veteran forward Niki Torrão publicly expressed the players' frustration, describing the administrative lockout as a major setback for the investment and progression of football in Macau.